 \subsection{Sensitivity Analysis}

-The transient heat simulation (Equ. \ref{eq:heateq-v2}) accounts for three types of heat transfer: conduction, radiation, and convection.
-To evaluate the impact of each component on heat estimation, parametric heat simulations were performed with various combinations of these components, and corresponding heat maps for each condition are visualized, as shown in Fig. \ref{fig_3ht_transf}.
+The transient heat simulation (Eq. \ref{eq:heateq-v2}) accounts for three types of heat transfer: conduction, radiation, and convection.
+To evaluate the impact of each component on heat estimation, parametric heat simulations were performed with various combinations of these components, and the corresponding heat maps for each condition are visualized, as shown in Fig. \ref{fig_3ht_transf}.
 When conduction, radiation, and convection are all included, the resulting heat map is considered the baseline for computing the error map.
 When there is no heat transfer (such as conduction, radiation, and convection), the temperature remains at its highest, as no heat is emitted from the object's surface.
 Adding different types of heat transfer results in varying reductions in surface temperature.
-Each heat map is compared with the baseline image.
-In the error map, the first row shows a matrix with zero values, which indicates no temperature difference.
-Due to the low material conductivity in this simulation, the third row exhibits minimal temperature differences.
-Other combinations of heat transfer mechanisms increase the temperature by varying degrees, highlighting their individual and collective contributions to the heat distribution.
+Each heat map is compared with the baseline image (first row, left column).
+In the error maps, the baseline image displays a matrix of zero values, indicating the absence of temperature differences.
+Owing to the low material conductivity in the heat simulation, the image in the third row, left column exhibits minimal temperature variation.
+Other combinations of heat transfer mechanisms increase the temperature to varying degrees, highlighting their individual and collective contributions to the overall heat distribution.

-Various physical parameters in the heat simulation are analyzed for their impacts on indoor surface temperature.
-For a single panorama, we developed a graphic user interface (GUI) that allows users to click on the input image and outline circular target areas within indoor scenes.
-These selected target patches are used to compute the average temperature over their coverage, as shown in Fig.~\ref{fig_heat_indoor_patch}.
-We selected standard materials and parameters to generate the corresponding indoor heat maps.
-The default heat simulation time is 600$s$, the surface thickness is 1$mm$, and the indoor ambient temperature is 21.11$^\circ\text{C}$.

-For different surface materials (Fig.~\ref{fig_ht_materials}), the surface temperatures and temperature differences (using the temperatures under plaster dense as baseline values) are visualized.
-Copper results in the lowest temperature on indoor surfaces, while plaster-dense, polystyrene, PVC (polyvinyl chloride), and simulated sheep wool result in higher temperatures than other materials and display similar temperature values across indoor surfaces.